alibaba/arthas/arthas-tutorials-en/case/ognl-practise/advice.md

-There is a very fundamental class `Advice` for the expressions used in filtering, tracing or monitoring and other aspects in commands.
+There is a very fundamental class [Advice](https://arthas.aliyun.com/doc/advice-class.html)  for the expressions used in filtering, tracing or monitoring and other aspects in commands.
+For example, common commands like `watch`, `trace`, `tt`, `ognl`, and `vmtool` are all based on OGNL expressions.

 ## Fundamental Fields Table